IngmarEckhardt/simple_date_time/README.md

 The `mcu_clock.h` header file provides declarations for functions that manage a volatile `uint32_t` system time using atomic read and write operations.
 It is designed to be used in conjunction with time management.

-## Functions and Structures
+## Functions

-In `time.h`
+In `time.h`/`mcu_time.h`

-- `clock()`: is a iso fulfilling stub, it should return the processor time used since start of system, if you implement this it need a logic that take sleep times into account
+- `clock()`:  This function is an ISO-compliant stub.
+It should return the processor time used since the start of the system.
+If you implement this, it needs logic that takes sleep times into account.
 - `difftime()`: Computes the difference between two calendar times.
 - `mktime()`: Converts a `struct tm` object in UTC to calendar time.
-- `time()`: returns the value read from a pointer.
+- `time()`: Returns the value read from a pointer.
 - `asctime()`: Converts every `struct tm` object to a string representation.
 - `ctime()`: Converts a calendar time to a string representation in CET/CEST.
 - `gmtime()`: Converts a calendar time value to a UTC-based `struct tm` object.
 - `localtime()`: Converts a calendar time value to a CET/CEST `struct tm` object.
-- `strftime()`: is a stub that return zero to fulfill ansi/iso 9899-1990
+- `strftime()`: This is a stub that returns zero to fulfill ANSI/ISO 9899-1990 requirements.

-String representations of time are in the format: yyyy-mm-dd hh:mm:ss and appended (CET) or (CEST) if it's not a UTC time.
+String representations of time are in the format: `yyyy-mm-dd hh:mm:ss` and appended with `(CET)` or `(CEST)` if it's not a UTC time.

-In `mcu_clock.h` every operation is protected with storing interrupt status, disabling all Interrupts, doing the operation and restoring the interrupt status afterward.
+In `mcu_clock.h`, every operation is protected by storing interrupt status, disabling all interrupts, performing the operation, and restoring the interrupt status afterward.

-- `set_system_time`: Initialize a systemTime Clock uint32 value
+- `setSystemClock()`: Initializes a `systemClock` clock `uint32` value.
-- `getSystemTime`: read the systemTime
+- `getSystemClock()`: Reads the `systemClock`.
-- `tickSecond`:  increase the systemTime with 1 second.
-Call this for example in a interrupt-routine that is called from a counter overflow counting a clock quartz.
+- `tickSecond()`:   Increases the `systemClock` by 1 second.
+Call this, for example, in an interrupt routine that is invoked from a counter overflow counting a clock quartz.

 ## Structures